-The content management industry is in a period of impressive growth.
+The content management industry in the Netherlands is in a period of impressive growth.
 This is perhaps best illustrated by the rise of one CMS type in particular: headless.
 With respondents showing an increasing interest in expanding to new channels and fixing common issues such as time-consuming processes, security, and user experience, it seems that the commonly used monolithic systems may not be up to modern challenges.
-The fact that over half of users still resort to using multiple CMSs to fulfill their needs indicates this as well.

-Moreover, the overwhelming majority of respondents who have switched to headless see benefits to their organizations, including improvements to major pain points such as time-consuming processes.
+This is further illustrated by the overwhelming majority of respondents who have switched to headless seeing benefits to their organizations, a number that exceeds the international average.
 Despite this, most of the sample was made up of monolithic CMS users.
-When the low usage rate of headless is compared to the high satisfaction rate, it begins to appear that the thing holding this type of system back is the awareness of the benefits it can offer.
+When this comprably lower usage rate of headless is compared to the high satisfaction rate, it begins to appear that the thing holding this type of system back is the awareness of the benefits it can offer.

-Overall, the state of CMS 2023 Australia is one that suggests more and more users will turn to headless systems in the future.
+Overall, the state of CMS 2023 in the Netherlands is one that suggests more and more users will turn to headless systems in the future.
 While the use of monolithic systems remains high, so does the awareness of their shortcomings.
-The CMS market seems to be on the precipice of a turn toward the limitless possibilities headless CMS offers.
+The CMS market seems to be on the precipice of a turn toward the limitless possibilities offered by headless CMS.